robotics-in-concert/rocon_rosjava_core/README.md

-Why are you reading thisi? - I said not to!

 == Installation From Hydro Sources on Trusty ==

 This is only temporary until rosjava upgrades to indigo...but hydro sources work fine.